Seasonal Campaigns in Hours With AI Food Styling Playbooks

 - Push trial of a new LTO or virtual brand

-That single choice will shape everything: which dishes you feature, how tight the crops are, even whether you show people or just food.
+That single choice will shape everything.
+It determines which dishes you feature.
+It affects how tight the crops are.
+It even decides whether you show people or just food.

 Turn seasonal chaos into a simple brief

-In Yummify, you can treat your brief like a mini recipe card that guides every image you generate.
+In Yummify, treat your brief like a mini recipe card.
+It guides every image you generate.
 For each season, jot down:

 - Season + dates: “Fall 2025, Sept 15-Nov 10”